hunter-college-ossd-fall-2019/nancydocode-weekly/about.md

 permalink: /about/
 ---

 **Nancy** is a 31 years old second BA degree student at City University of New York(CUNY) - Hunter College studying Computer Science while learning new language and culture at the same time.
-(Her first degree in Screen Writing) She was born in Midtown Manhattan, New York, but grew up in Seoul, South Korea since she was 5-year-old, and moved back to NYC a few years ago.
+(Her first degree in Screen Writing) She was born in Midtown Manhattan, New York City, but grew up in Seoul, South Korea since she was 5-year-old, and moved back to NYC a few years ago.
 She likes writing, reading books, watching movies, taking a photo with her film camera, riding a bicycle, hiking, swimming and running in Central Park.

 # Favorite